Ardaric: Biography

+Battle of Nedao

 After Attila's death in 453, Ardaric led the rebellion against Attila's sons and routed them in the Battle of Nedao, thus ending the Huns' dominance in Eastern Europe.

 Since Attila's death, his eldest son Ellak had risen to power.
 Supported by Attila's chief lieutenant, Onegesius, he wanted to assert the absolute control with which Attila had ruled, while Attila's other two sons, Dengizik and Ernak, claimed kingship over smaller subject tribes.

 In 454, Ardaric led his Gepid and Ostrogothic forces against Attila's son Ellak and his Hunnish army.
 The Battle of Nedao was a bloody but decisive victory for Ardaric, in which Ellak was killed.